 A sedan with at least 395 litres of trunk space or a hatchback with at least the same space should be more than enough.
 If you have a larger family or simply prefer a larger tent, you may need to look at larger hatchbacks or small SUVs with at least 700 litres of cargo space behind the rear seats.

 These specs should give you more than enough room to haul all the campers in your group, your equipment, and your sleeping bags.

 You can also use this extra cargo room as your tent.
 Just fold the rear seats, roll out your sleeping bag, and you’ve got your sleeping space.

 As a frontcountry camper, you're likely spending time at rural national parks and campgrounds with relatively clear pathways, so an off-road rig isn't necessary.
 However, you'll still want the extra traction of four- or all-wheel drive in a pinch.

 Consider these options when you’re ready to rough it:

 Subaru is the master of the outdoors after Jeep, and virtually any Scoobie hatchback, wagon, or crossover can handle trekking through muddy or snowy national park trails.
-Some models that come to mind are the Subaru Outback, Crosstrek, Forester, and Impreza hatchback.
-Also, with their large, flat cargo area and folding rear seats, they can easily double as your sleeping space.
+One model that’s particularly well-tuned for this task is the Subaru Outback.

 Want something a bit more unique for your camping adventure?
 You likely won't see very many VW Golf SportWagens at the campgrounds.
 With its available all-wheel drive, 860-1,883 litres of cargo room, and comfortable ride, there's not much this small wagon can't do.
 Like the Subaru models, the SportWagen has a large, flat cargo area with the rear seats folded, making it a great spot to sleep for roughing-it campers.